Student Diversity Paper Award

 - Abstract will be published in the Psychotherapy Bulletin, the official publication of the Society for the Advancement of Psychotherapy.

-- Papers must be based on work conducted by the first author during his/her graduate studies.
+- Papers must be based on work conducted by the first author.
+The paper must be written, and award application be submitted, no more than two years post-graduate degree.
 Papers can be based on (but are not restricted to) a Masters thesis or a doctoral dissertation.

 - Papers should be in APA style, not to exceed 25 pages in length (including tables, figures, and references) and should not list the authors’ names or academic affiliations.